alu0101056944/daaprct7_23/README.md

 TODO: efficiency.
 Don't recalculate SSE each time a change takes place, instead just add/substract to the previous sse total.

 TODO: Remove kmeans application on grasp builder, use assignment algorithm instead.
-The objetive is to avoid different order leading to different results. **done**
+The objetive is to avoid different order leading to different results. *done*

-TODO: calculate penalization value for the objective function.
+TODO: calculate penalization value for the objective function. *done*

-TODO: Choose own penalization formula other than AIC.
+TODO: Choose own penalization formula other than AIC. *done*

+TODO: relative addition of objective function rather than full recalculation

 ## About failed iterations on the build phase: